Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Experimental Evaluation

 \subsection{Execution Validation and Performance Experiments}

 We start with experiments to validate our CFF models with on-chain data and show the performance of our CFF tool.

-\mypara{CFF model validation.} We empirically evaluated our CFF models on the collected data to ensure that our framework computes the correct final state, i.e., actual on-chain state.
+\mypara{CFF model validation.} We executed our CFF models on the collected data to ensure that our framework computes the correct final state, i.e., actual on-chain state.
 For the data from the three AMMs, we ran our executable semantics and inspected the resulting chain.
-We found that the chain state from our CFFs models differs minimally from the on-chain state.
-We discuss in Appendix~\ref{sec:limitations} the technical reasons for the small differences that do occur.
+We found that the resulting chain state from our CFF models matches exactly the on-chain state.

 We evaluated our CFF Maker model similarly.
 We found that the stability fees and final debt and collateral values for each CDP before liquidation exactly match the chain state.
 Since we do not model the liquidation auction mechanism, we do not expect the Maker model to accurately derive the state after liquidation events.
 MEV reported in our experiments only depends on the state before the first liquidation.
 The state after liquidation does not affect our results.